gleblebedev/ZeroExpectationRolePlayingSystem/README.md

 |--|--|--|--|--|--|--|
 | -0.25 | 0.058% | 1 of 1733 | 40.129% | 1 of 2  | 0.298% | 1 of 335 |

-# Attack, Defense and dice rolls
+# Attack, Defense and NDice rolls

 Let’s explore how to calculate damage in hit points when the attack and defense parameters follow random distributions.